LDZPLN1/SDRTrunk-Monitor/README.md

 Toggle Menu Options:
 * Auto Restart - Force an automated restart of SDRTrunk if the process dies or an error is detected
 * External Command - Execute the external command specified in the Settings dialog in between restarts of SDRTrunk.
 It will not run between manual stop/starts.
-(In my use case,  this fires a Python script to update the SDRTrunk playlist.xml file with newly identified radio IDs from a discovery database)
+(In my use case,  this fires a Python script to update the SDRTrunk playlist.xml file with newly identified radio IDs from a discovery database before it restarts)

 I'm sure the code could be cleaner... but I do this for fun and in my spare time.